ManhTrinhNguyen/Complete-CI-CD-Terraform/README.md

 For `terraform apply` to work , Terraform and Jenkins Server basically needs to authenticate with AWS bcs I am creating resources inside AWS account, and obviously, AWS will need some kine of authentication to allow Terraform and Jenkins server to create those resources inside the AWS account in that Region

 In the `provider "aws" {}` I can give `access_key` and `access_secret_key`.
-I can hardode it in the Provider but the Best Pratice is to set them as an ENV .
+I can hardcode it in the Provider but the Best Practice is to set them as an ENV .
 So basically I need to set ENV in the stage for Terraform so that AWS provider can grab those ENV and connect to the AWS .
 Above `steps {}` I will provide `environment {}`

 Let's say I want to set the environment to test.
 By default I have defined it to be `dev` .
 However from CI/CD pipeline I want to define which environment I am deploying to .
 Let's say this CI/CD Pipeline is for `test` environment .
 To override or set a value of a variable inside Terraform Configuration from Jenkinfile is using `TF_VAR_name` .
 Using `TF_VAR_name` I can override and set all the rest of variables as well